gabrieldemarmiesse/heatmaps/README.md

 # heatmaps

+### Important

+This repository is unmaintained, use at your own risk, it works only for multi-backend keras.
+Better alternative like gradient based methods provide a more accurate result.

 ### This repository contain functions that transform a functionnal keras model that classifies images into an heatmap generator.

 Some code and a lot of great ideas come from this